jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-09.md

 <span class="art">486</span> Let us give some other examples, in order to facilitate
 the practice of this calculation.

-If ducats gain at Hamburg 1 per cent, on 2 Reichsthaler Banco (that is to say, if 50 ducats are worth, not 100, but 101 Reichsthaler Banco), and if the exchange between Hamburg and Konigsberg is 119 Polish grosz (that is, if 1
+If ducats gain at Hamburg 1 per cent., on 2 Reichsthaler Banco (that is to say, if 50 ducats are worth, not 100, but 101 Reichsthaler Banco), and if the exchange between Hamburg and Konigsberg is 119 Polish grosz (that is, if 1